kokiebisu/tailbnb/README.md

 # Nextbnb

-A Project that replicates Airbnb using Nextjs
+Replicates Airbnb using Nextjs

+## Notice

+The hosted demo may not load in the first try.
+When it doesn't, try reloading!!

 ## Getting Started